 Can Meritage Wine Be Aged?

 Especially red Meritage styles are age-worthy and will get better over time.
 After about 3 to 5 years, the fruity aromas will slowly become less intense.
 Instead, oaky and earthy notes will gain prominence.
 Also, alcohol will become more perceivable.

-There is a limit for aging, though.
+There is a limit to aging, though.
 After 10 to 12 years, even the best reds will have exhausted their potential.
 Storing them longer doesn’t make much sense in terms of wine quality.

 Unlike many other white wines, white Meritage benefits from aging, too.
 You shouldn’t keep them as long as their red cousins, though.
 Drink them within 3 to 5 years after their release.

 Red Meritage wines are fantastic pairings for almost all types of savory meals.
 In particular, roasted and braised red meats, including beef, pork, lamb, and veal, work well with the Bordeaux-style wine.